General information only, not insurance or medical advice. Consult a licensed broker or visit HealthCare.gov for plan-specific guidance.

 Health insurance cost by state in 2026

-Health insurance ranges from $480 a month in Maryland to $1,224 in Vermont.
+The benchmark Silver premium ranges from $401 a month in New Hampshire to $1,299 in Vermont.
 Your state matters more than your plan choice.

 Cheapest